Klipper3d/klipper/docs/Config_Reference.md

 #   Optional guy wire lengths in millimeters for each anchor.
 If
 #   omitted, the firmware assumes all low anchors route through the
 #   top anchor.
+winch_soft_algorithm:
+#   Solver used when computing pretension at the origin.
+Choices are
+#   'legacy', 'thikonov', and 'qp'.
+The default is 'thikonov'.
+winch_hard_algorithm:
+#   Solver used during motion for real-time flex compensation.
+The
+#   choices match winch_soft_algorithm and default to 'qp'.

 # The stepper_a section describes the stepper connected to the first
 # cable winch.
 A minimum of 3 and a maximum of 26 cable winches may be